davidhlee94/workoutapp_frontend/README.md

 Here are a few stretch goals I look to accomplish in the future:<br>

 📄 An even simpler UI<br>
-📄 Taking the muscle info and adding it directly to the workouts<br>
+📄 Ability to update current exercise weight<br>
-📄 More to come...
+📄 Sorting feature
 <br>
 ## 🔨 Built By 🔨
 #### David Lee